The Deadline Has Passed

 | Broker routes via offshore entity | Legally questionable; weaker investor protection | Verify entity, understand reduced protections |

-If you trade crypto CFDs through an EU-regulated broker, there are concrete steps to take in the next five weeks:
+If you trade crypto CFDs through an EU-regulated broker, there are concrete steps to take now that the transitional period has closed:

 - Check your broker's MiCA status.
 Visit their regulatory page or contact support directly.
 Ask whether they hold a CASP authorisation or are operating under transitional provisions with a pending application.

-- Review open crypto positions.If your broker has not confirmed MiCA compliance, consider reducing or closing crypto CFD exposure before 1 July.
+- Review open crypto positions.If your broker has not confirmed MiCA compliance, reduce or close crypto CFD exposure without delay.
 A forced close on the broker's timeline is rarely favourable.

 - Identify a compliant alternative.
 If your current broker is withdrawing crypto services, open an account with a broker that has confirmed MiCA readiness.
 Our guide to MiCA-compliant brokers covers the top options in detail.